johnwalicki/node-red-contrib-twc-weather/README.md

 The set of nodes in this package implement the [APIs for Personal Weather Station Contributors](https://docs.google.com/document/d/1eKCnKXI9xnoMGRRzOL1xPCBihNV2rOet08qpE_gArAY).

-The Weather Company provides [TWC Weather Data Packages](https://business.weather.com/products/weather-data-packages) that are available for purchase.
+The Weather Company provides [TWC Weather Data Packages](https://www.ibm.com/products/weather-company-data-packages) that are available for purchase.
 Node-RED nodes in this package implement select API services.

+If you are building [Call for Code Global Challenge](https://developer.ibm.com/callforcode) solutions that fight [climate change](https://developer.ibm.com/callforcode/get-started/climate-change/), you can register and receive a time-limited free trial [TWC API key](https://developer.ibm.com/callforcode/tools/weather/) to assist in your projects.
+This TWC API key can be used for many of the Node-RED nodes in this node-red-contrib-twc-weather package.

 ## Install